ankitects/anki-manual/templates/intro.md

 You can modify card templates by clicking the "Cards..." button inside the editing screen.

-On the top left is the front template, on the bottom left is the back template, and in between them is the card styling section.
+For older Anki versions, on the top left is the front template, on the bottom left is the back template, and in between them is the card styling section.
+For Anki versions 2.1.28+ the front, back, and styling are no longer shown at the same time.
+You can switch between them with ctrl+1/2/3 or cmd+1/2/3.

 In Anki, templates are written in HTML, which is the language that web pages are written in.
 The styling section is CSS, which is the language